Right Hand Ohmni: How Telepresence Robots Can Increase Productivity and Save Time At Work

 The Ohmni Telepresence Robot has increased Ed’s productivity.
 “On average, I save about 3 hours/week using Ohmni,” reports Ed.
 That’s 144 more hours/year to focus on Hacker Dojo’s social missions of education and workforce development.
 In the future, Ed and his members look forward to building and adding more custom capabilities to Ohmni, thanks to the flexibility of Ohmni’s operating system.
 The robot has become an integral part of Hacker Dojo in its mission to provide an open space for members to build together.

+This is just one example of how robots can increase productivity and save time.
 Ready to purchase your own Ohmni Telepresence Robot?
 Visit the Ohmni Store to order your robot today. https://store.ohmnilabs.com/collections/frontpage

 To read other case studies, visit our blog.
 We’d love to hear about YOUR Ohmni Telepresence Robot use cases.
 Please reach out to us at firstname.lastname@example.org and share your story.